-Homework sheet 3, due 12 December 2019 at 13:30
+Homework sheet 3, due 10 December 2020 at 13:30

-Submit your homework (text and code) by encrypted and signed email to all three TAs.
-Make sure to test early whether your encryption program can handle Jonathan's key and if not, contact him for an alternative.
+Submit your homework (pdf and code, if any) by encrypted and signed email to all As.
 Do not forget to attach your public key and the public key of anybody you put in cc.
 Make sure to have different members of your group handle the submission.
-Do not forget to attach your public key if we don't have it yet.